Speaking Graves - Glenn Conjurske

 We rather sigh & groan than live.

-On an unusually large white sandstone marker, over the grave of a young wife, who died in 1805 at the age of twenty-nine, we read,
+On an unusually large white sandstone marker, over the grave of a young wife, who died in 1805 at the age of twenty-nine, we read:

 Swift in succession,

-Deaths cold hand
+Death’s cold hand

-My dwelling dose invade;
+My dwelling does invade;

 My former wounds

-Was sorely, scarcely heal’d
+Was sorely, scarcely healed

-Before anothers made.
+Before another’s made.

 I found no clue from any of the graves around who it was that was snatched from his dwelling before her, whether wife, or child, or some other, but what a picture this grave gives us of this sorrowful scene of death through which we are passing!
 The same is enforced again in a nearby family plot in the same cemetery, where we find two small brown sandstone markers over the graves of two sisters, who each died in the second year of life.
 In 1812 died the first, at the age of 1 year, 6 months, and 26 days.
-Her gravestone is inscribed,
+Her gravestone is inscribed:

 Transient & vain is every hope